drdreo/mfe-demo/README.md

 ## Remote Apps

-There are two remote apps in this project, which are separately loadable and deployable yet share the same lifecycle and state as the shell app.
+There are three remote apps in this project, which are separately loadable and deployable yet share the same lifecycle and state as the shell app.
 They are micro-frontends loaded by the shell app.

+For the react example, run `nx run react-app:serve-static` which hosts the app decoupled from the other nx magic.